hi-18-K/inventory_simulation/README.md

-# warehouse_simulation
+# warehouse_simulation: Vargi Bots(e-YRC 2020-21) - )
 This is WareHouse simulation, we created in e-Yantra Robotics Competition.
-This project consists of simulation of two robotic arms UR5_1 and UR5_2 in warehouse environment.
+This project consists of simulation of two robotic arms UR5_1, UR5_2 along with conveyor belt in warehouse environment.
+We simulate working of robotic arms according to predefined set of rules.

 ### <p align='center'> TeamID: VB#2109 </p>

-##### Environment configurations were provided by e-Yantra Team (IIT Bombay) themselves.
-We were to understand those to fit our motion planning and trajectory files appropriately.
+#### Environment configurations were provided by e-YRC Team.
 Their GitHub Repo for the same is:

 <p align='center'>  https://github.com/e-yantra-r3/vb_simulation_pkgs </p>

+#### Out task:
+1) To understand and work on the simulation in Gazebo.
+2) Create and use trajectory files to perform reqired movement of the robotics arm.
+3) Use problem solving skills to prioritise orders for maximum score.
+4) Reduce overall simulation time.